opensim-org/opensim-core/DevelopmentProposals/template.md

 ### Overview

 Just a few sentences that describes the purpose of this project.
+Provide motivation for the proposal by:
+* referring to the existing [Issues](https://github.com/opensim-org/opensim-core/issues) it addresses.
+* describing the problem (not captured in existing issues) it solves.

 For example:
-*Add ability to read/write table of quaternions to/from STO files.*
+*Add ability to read/write table of quaternions to/from STO files.
+This is a new feature and does not directly address any existing issue.*

 ### Requirements